csu-hmc/opty/README.rst

 - cython
 - cyipopt 0.1.4

-To run the examples you will additionally need:
+To run the examples the following additional dependencies are required:

 - matplotlib 1.3.1
 - pydy 0.2.1